DemonTPx/midi-dbus-controller/README.md

 Small hobby project which connects my Behringer X-Touch One MIDI controller to D-Bus so I can control my media player

+## Prerequisites

+The following packages are needed on Ubuntu 18.04 / Linux Mint 19

+    libjack-dev libgirepository1.0-dev libcairo2-dev

 ### Features

 - Control spotify using the previous, next, stop and play buttons